 This post may contain affiliate links.
 Please read our disclosure policy.

 Soft and tender, these cassava flour tortillas are made with 6 simple ingredients (including salt and water!), and stay fresh for days.
-These easy, grain-free cassava flour wraps tastes just like “regular” flour tortillas, but they're grain free!
+These easy, grain-free cassava flour wraps tastes just like “regular” gluten free tortilla recipe, but they're grain free!

 This recipe combines 8 parts cassava flour with 3 parts tapioca starch/flour, which makes the raw dough much more stable and easier to handle than a recipe using cassava flour alone.
 The tortillas you'll make with this recipe fold easily, and have that delicious chewy texture without using any cheese, like in our soft tapioca flour wraps.